Introduction

 - Limited access to certain areas

-- Temporary disruptions to utilities
+- Temporary disruptions to utilities (scheduled, communicated in advance)

 Why Timeline Transparency Matters When Choosing a Contractor

-A reliable contractor doesn't just give a start date—they explain:
+A reliable contractor doesn’t just give a start date, they explain:

 - What happens at each phase